crucifix illustration

 What sorrow awaits you, teachers of religious law and you Pharisees.
 Hypocrites!
 For you are so careful to clean the outside of the cup and the dish, but inside, you are filthy—full of greed and self-indulgence!
 You blind Pharisee!
 First, wash the inside of the cup and the dish and then the outside will become clean, too.
 What sorrow awaits you, teachers of religious law and you Pharisees.
 Hypocrites!
 For you are like whitewashed tombs – beautiful on the outside but filled on the inside with dead people’s bones and all sorts of impurity.
 Outwardly you look like righteous people, but inwardly your hearts are filled with hypocrisy and lawlessness.Matthew 23:25-28 (NIV)

 Wow.
 These are strong words.
-What Jesus is essentially saying to the Pharisees is that they may have clean hands, but they don’t have pure hearts.
-In other words, you look fine on the outside, but on the inside, you are full of sin and deceit.
+Jesus is essentially saying to the Pharisees that they may have clean hands, but they don’t have pure hearts.
+In other words, you look fine on the outside, but you are full of sin and deceit on the inside.

 I remember praying for a young man who had come down to the front of the church for prayer during a weekend gathering.
 He was wearing a baseball cap.
 While I was busy praying for him, one of the older, well-intentioned but seriously misguided members of the church rushed over and pulled the cap off the young man’s head, shoved it into his hand and said, “This is the house of God.
 Show some respect…”.
 Sad, I know.

-What is it about us that makes us more concerned with what’s on a person’s head than what’s in a person’s heart?
+What about us makes us more concerned with what’s on a person’s head than what’s in a person’s heart?

 That’s what religion does.
-It makes you judge people on the basis of their appearance.
-Samuel the Old Testament prophet, said, “Man looks at the outward appearance, but God looks at the heart” (1 Samuel 6:17).
+It makes you judge people based on their appearance.
+Samuel, the Old Testament prophet, said, “Man looks at the outward appearance, but God looks at the heart” (1 Samuel 6:17).

 Conclusion